Did you know that, on average, only about 2 percent of the consumers who visit your website will convert?

 How do consumers research local products and services?

-Instead, they’ll research your business across various platforms, including your website and social media profiles.
+They’ll research your business across various platforms, including your website and social media profiles.

 We don’t just know this from experience; one survey found that 72 percent of consumers prefer to engage with a business through an integrated marketing approach.